joycenerd/rsna-pneumonia-detection/README.md

 ![](./figure/cls_det.png)

 ### Final results
-Shrink the width and height of the predicted bounding box by 87.5% yields the best results: 18.9%.
+Reduce the width and height of the predicted bounding boxes to 87.5% of the original length yields the best results: **0.189**.

 ## Reproduce our submission
 To reproduce our best results, do the following steps: